 True learning is achieved through more than just the presentation of information.
 Rather than simply “teaching to a test,” the cultivation of life skills, character development and hands-on learning will be what makes information “stick” in the lives and minds of children.
 The Seventh-day Adventist Office of Education realizes this and has embedded a whole-person approach to its standards of teaching.
-Teachers are required to complete continuing education credits and are provided several opportunities to hone their craft.

 Research Results—Students Score Higher

 According to the 2011 results of the longitudinal Cognitive Genesis study, students in Adventist schools perform a third of a grade level better than the national average.
 The data also concludes that the longer a student is in an Adventist school, the better they perform academically over time.
 This means that enrolling them sooner is the most beneficial.This data was collected from nearly 52,000 students from more than 800 Adventist elementary and secondary schools in the United States.